Common Pool Pump Problems And How To Fix Them

 Running the pump at night when it’s cooler can help.

-Other reasons for this issue could be a blocked vent or a malfunctioning motor fan.
+Another reason could be a blocked vent or a malfunctioning motor fan.
 Always ensure the area under the motor is clean to prevent vent blockages.

 If you live in a hot region, consider using a pool pump cover to minimize sun exposure.